joseninogarcia/WebBlock/README.md

 | backColor | There are 3 types of background colors for the background: (a) light-black (b) light-green (c) light-blue |
 | backgroundOpacity | Change the opacity of the background.
 Value should be from .1 to .9 |

+####Browser Compatibility

+All New Browsers only.
+It is not working in IE8 below.